mondeja/leptos-fluent/book/src/leptos_fluent.md

 <!-- markdownlint-enable MD013 -->

 Key to manage the current language in [local storage].
-By default it is `"lang"`.

 ```rust
 leptos_fluent! {{